uoy-research/CellPhe-data-pipeline/README.md

 ## Creating an Experiment folder

 Each run of the microscope is termed an 'Experiment', and all of its raw and processed data is stored together in a folder in the 'Experiments' sub-folder in the network share.
-First check that there isn't an experiment folder for the dataset you are about to process.
-Look in the [Experiment Log](https://docs.google.com/spreadsheets/d/1BZNBhHIMR8uBYqgkM81DA0BgXtR4CElyHNOgvvTQre0/edit?gid=0#gid=0) and see if the 'Processed with CellPhe Pipeline' columns for either Phase or Brightfield are ticked.
+First check that there isn't an experiment folder for the dataset you are about to process by looking in the [Experiment Log](https://docs.google.com/spreadsheets/d/1BZNBhHIMR8uBYqgkM81DA0BgXtR4CElyHNOgvvTQre0/edit?gid=0#gid=0) and see if the 'Processed with CellPhe Pipeline' columns for either Phase or Brightfield are ticked.
 If they are, then the 'Experiment Name' folder will give the folder name to use.
 If not, create a new sub-folder in Experiments with a name following the convention `<date>_<name>_<cell_line>_<microscope>`, e.g. `20240317_dose_response_mcf7_livecyte` and add this to the Experiment Name column in the spreadsheet.

 ## Identifying the timelapse

-While an Experiment comprises a single run of the microscope, this generates multiple different timelapses, i.e. the LiveCyte is run on different wells simultaneously and outputs both phase and brightfield images.
+An Experiment comprises a single run of the microscope, potentially generating multiple different timelapses, i.e. the LiveCyte is run on different wells simultaneously and outputs both phase and brightfield images.
 The pipeline is run for one timelapse at a time (although multiple timelapses can be run manually in parallel, more on that later).
 The next step then is to identify which timelapse this pipeline run will process.